-Aquatic Biology is an introduction to the study of freshwater systems.
-Local freshwater ecosystems will be described and characterized in terms of physiographic and biological features emphasizing their inherent ecological relationships.
-Extensive fieldwork will introduce students to surveying techniques and analytical evaluation of freshwater systems.
-Prerequisites: BIOL 2104, BIOL 2205, and CHEM 1315.
+Aquatic Biology is an introduction to the organisms that live in freshwater systems.
+Taxonomy, morphology, and ecological requirements will be discussed for a variety of organisms including plants, macroinvertebrates, and fish.
+Extensive fieldwork will introduce students to identification and analytical evaluation of freshwater organisms.
+Prerequisites: BIOL 2104, BIOL 2205, CHEM 1315.
 CHEM 1415 recommended.
+Laboratory Required.